 Additionally, Candace previously served as a federal law clerk at the United States District Court for the Middle District of Louisiana where she worked closely with a federal judge, which enabled her to strengthen her writing, analytical, and research skills.

 Candace received her Juris Doctor, magna cum laude, from Southern University Law Center in the top 5% of her class, where she served as Articles Editor for the Southern University Law Review and where she received a top oral advocate award at a national inter-school moot court competition.
 She received her Bachelor of Arts in Criminal Justice, summa cum laude, with a concentration in Pre-law and Paralegal Studies from Northwestern State University in Natchitoches, Louisiana.

-Because Candace brings a lot of litigation experience and an unusually broad legal background to BSW, she is highly effective in serving her clients.
+Candace is highly effective in serving her clients because she brings litigation experience and an unusually broad legal background to Breazeale.
 Candace is naturally detail-oriented and extremely efficient.
-She specializes in exhaustive preparation for her cases, and has an uncanny ability to identify some way, even if it is usual, to formulate and deliver a compelling argument supporting her client’s position.
-If there is a way to win, Candace will find it.
+She particularly excels in exhaustive preparation for her cases and has an uncanny ability to identify some way, even if it is unusual, to formulate and deliver a compelling argument supporting her client’s position.

 Southern University Law Center, J.D., magna cum laude, 2017